fanqingsong/fastapi_strawberry_graphql_sqlalchemy/Readme.md

 ```
 ## License

 This project is licensed under the terms of the MIT license.
-If you have any question about this opinionated list, do not hesitate to contact me [@SyedFaisal](https://www.linkedin.com/in/syedfaisalsaleem/) on Linkedin or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me [qsfan@qq.com](mailto:qsfan@qq.com) or open an issue on GitHub.